Kharbachzoubair/Push_swap/README.md

 - **`rotate.c`** - Rotate operations (`ra`, `rb`, `rr`)
 - **`reverse_rotate.c`** - Reverse rotate operations (`rra`, `rrb`, `rrr`)

+## 📊 Sorting Algorithm

+The sorting strategy is optimized based on the number of elements:

+- 🏆 **3 elements:** Uses a minimal set of swaps and rotations to achieve the correct order.
+- 🎯 **5 elements:** Implements a more efficient small-sort strategy to minimize operations.
+- 🚀 **More elements:** Uses a **range-based sorting algorithm**, pushing elements in sorted chunks to optimize the move count.

 ### 🔢 Sorting Algorithms
 - **`sort_small.c`** - Sorting logic for small stacks
 - **`algo.c`** - Main sorting algorithm